-You want to smoke your salmon around 225 F / 110 C for about 90 minutes to 2 hours per pound.
-Watch the internal temperature and you'll be safe to eat this salmon when it reaches a temperature of 145 F / 65 C, but it is ideal to have it reach around 175 F / 80 C so that the salmon has time to absorb as much smoke flavor as possible.
+Smoke your salmon around 225 F / 110 C for about 90 minutes to 2 hours per pound.
+Watch the internal temperature.
+The salmon will be safe to eat when it reaches a temperature of 145 F / 65 C, but it is ideal to have it reach around 175 F / 80 C so that the salmon has time to absorb as much smoke flavor as possible.

 Salmon Smoking Wood

 As for the smoke, the traditional wood for salmon is alder.
-This is what the Native Americans of the northwest used for a thousand years or so and it imparts a great flavor to the salmon.
-They didn't use chunks or chips for their salmon, they used planks.
-By placing your salmon on a plank you not only get to hold it together better but the smoke generated from the burning of the plank adds great flavor to the salmon.
+This is what the Native Americans of the Northwest used for 1,000 years or so and it imparts a great flavor to the salmon.
+They didn't use chunks or chips for their salmon; they used planks.
+By placing your salmon on a plank, you not only get to hold it together better, but the smoke generated from the burning of the plank adds great flavor to the salmon.

 US National Library of Medicine.
 Omega-3 fats - good for your heart.
 Updated April 23, 2018.